Why did Thomas Edison and Bill Gates appear geniuses but many did not?

 I don’t know how much you know about Aesop, he was a slave, who lived in ancient Greece from 620-564 B.C.

-He was eventually freed from slavery because of his amazing story telling abilities.
+He was eventually freed from slavery because of his amazing storytelling abilities.

-My question to you, was he a genius?
+My question is, was he a genius?

-Probably you say – yes.
+I would say say – yes.

-He became a genius in story telling no matter what the circumstance was, as being a slave.
+He became a genius in storytelling no matter what the circumstance was, as being a slave.

 Humans learnt to lie an hour after they learned to talk, this is another example of how genius our mind is.